viant/datly/README.md

 allowing developers to focus on addressing business requirements.
 In addition, more complex cases can be easily delegated to pure Golang, where Datly intermediates with data access and modification.
-Higher abstraction languages offload developers from writing the same code over and over again, which includes routing, struct mapping, security, common validation, pagination, dynamic field selection, dynamic criteria, caching, scaling, runtime coupling, and more.
+Higher abstraction languages offload developers from writing the same code over and over again, which includes routing, struct mapping, security handling, common validation, pagination, dynamic field selection, dynamic criteria, data encoding: json,json-tabular, csv, caching, scaling, runtime/platform independence, and more.
 While Datly in autonomous mode purely uses a meta-driven approach, custom Datly allows blending Go-developed code into rules.
 As opposed to the purely meta-driven approach, Datly allows both modes to be debugged and troubleshooted with traditional debuggers.
 Datly automatically generates openAPI documentation allowing any programing languages integrated seamlessly with Datly based micro/rest services.